OISTE/repository/tmp/testcp.md

 ### Key sizes

-The **CIDPKI** enforces the use of minimum length 2048-bit RSA and ECC NIST P-256, P-384 for key pairs at all levels of the hierarchy.
+The **OWGTM** enforces the use of minimum length 2048-bit RSA and ECC NIST P-256, P-384 for key pairs at all levels of the hierarchy.

 Hashing algorithms supported is SHA-2, with different supported variants depending on the hierarchy to which the end-entity certificate belongs, as described in 1.3.1.
-In particular, no issuance of new SHA-1 SSL or CA certificates after 31-December-2015.
+In particular, no issuance of new SHA-1 TLS or CA certificates after 31-December-2015.

 ### Public key parameters generation and quality checking

-The algorithm used in the **OGTM** for key generation is RSA or ECC.
+The algorithm used in the **OWGTM** for key generation is RSA or ECC.

 ### Key usage purposes (as per X.509 v3 key usage field)

-SSL Certificates assert key usages based on the intended application of the Key Pair.
+TLS Certificates assert key usages based on the intended application of the Key Pair.
 In particular, Certificates to be used for digital signatures (including authentication) set the digitalSignature and keyEncipherment bits.